 Platinum-palladium prints from Los Caprichos: after Goya, an artist’s book inspired by an eighteenth-century masterpiece of the same name: Francisco José de Goya y Lucientes’ album of eighty satirical aquatints, published in 1799.

-“Caprichos” means literally: whims.
-Images from this series are photographed from video source and printed in platinum palladium.
-In keeping with the spirit of Goya’s mordant titles, I’ve given each image a caption — in Spanish.
+Los Caprichos means literally: whims.
+The images are photographed from video source and printed in platinum-palladium.
+In keeping with the original’s mordant and pun-laden commentary, each of the images is printed with a caption — in Spanish.

 The auction biz is a growth industry — with the white hot molten core in New York seeking new nodes in the bubble economies of California.
 Who are these new, tremendously juicy west coast elites suddenly swelling in the old houses’ appreciation?
 “A younger generation of Hollywood producers and actors in Southern California including Leonardo DiCaprio and Tobey Maguire; venture capital firms and hedge funds in San Francisco; technology executives in Silicon Valley; and wealthy Chinese and Indian families all along the coast”, according to Sotheby’s newly appointed west coast chief (see Sotheby’s Uses $200 Million of Art to Woo West Coast Rich).

 (Los Caprichos is a series of platinum palladium prints inspired by Goya’s 18th-century album of the same name.)

 Fuji’s instant film is gorgeous; I’ve shot with it often enough before, but never to do still life.
 The trick to getting consistent results on instant film is to swab the polaroid back rollers with alcohol before loading each new pack.
 (The parcheesi men here were stowaways in a vase I found at Urban Ore, Berkeley’s greatest recycle and reuse store—aka junk shop.)